flatironinstitute/walnuts/README.md

 ## Using WALNUTS in a C++ project

-This library is header only, and only requires Eigen (also header only) for downstream usage.
+This library is header only and only requires Eigen (also header only) to run (additional dependencies are required for testing and documtnation).
 If your project uses CMake, you can depend on our `walnuts` library target.
 If not, any method of adding the `include/` folder of this repository to your build system's include paths should suffice as long as you also provide Eigen yourself.